sed-seyedi/sed-stumpwmrc/README.md

-this is my-stumpwmrc (config file for stumpwm window manager).
+This is my-stumpwmrc (config file for stumpwm window manager).
 I believe it should be useful and/or interesting to many.

-once I log in to my computer I see a welcome message.
+Once I log in to my computer I see a welcome message.
 That's when I know it's ready to accept my commands.
 There is nothing else to distract me.
 A blank screen is what I love (usually blue) to start with.
 Then I start commanding the computer and see the result of things I want from it.
 That's what I call a desktop environment that get's the hell out of my way.

-on my computer everything is in full screen. no tiling or stacking windows.
+On my computer everything is in full screen.
+No tiling or stacking windows.
 KISS... keep it simple stupid!

 If I want to open firefox I press <kbd>F9</kbd> and then <kbd>f</kbd>.